bujianbusan/OpenKinetics-Hugo-src/content/home/accomplishments.md

 widget = "accomplishments"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false 打开 weight = 50  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false 打开 weight = 20  # Order that this section will appear. 展示的顺序

 title = "Accomplish&shy;ments"
-subtitle = ""
+subtitle = "培训认证"

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format
-date_format = "Jan 2006"
+date_format = "2006-01-02"

 # Accomplishments.
 #   Add/remove as many `[[item]]` blocks below as you like.